Getting Started Tutorial#

 python -m pip install -r requirements.txt

-Step 2: Prepare the Model and the Data#
+Step 2: Prepare dataset and ONNX model#

 The prepare_model_data.py